Job Opportunities - Currently there are no job opportunities at our centre, for future job postings keep checking the website.

 Our mission is to promote respect for civil liberties and human rights in Alberta through research and education to contribute to a more just and inclusive community.

-Our online resources now available: Harassment and Bullying - A School Wide Approach (updated).
-Freedom To Be: A Teachers' Guide to Sexual Orientation, Gender Identity and Human Rights (updated).
+Our online resources now available: Beyond Blame (updated).
 Educational Module on Youth and Disabilities (new).
 Talking to Youth About Social Media (new).
 Click here for these resources.
 We can also come to your school to do a presentation.

 NEW!
 Updated Rights Angle: Human Rights Education Using the Media: Activities and Materials for Each Province and Territory.
 Click here for these resources.

-Check out our downloadable resources for our latest and updated publication: The Charter Implications of Bylaw Enforcement on People with Low Incomes in Alberta.
+Check out our downloadable resources for our latest and updated publication: Appeals from Complaints About Police: Powers of Review of Alberta's Law Enforcement Review Board

 Check out new job postings under About Us